DechireT/PluginCoreClan/README.md

 ```

 # Licence
-This code is fully open source 👍😉.
+This code is under MIT licence 😉.

 ## Thanks 😀.